16 Mar Using GIS to Map Illnesses

 - Determining the types and kinds of therapeutic specialists which are needed.

-But apart from this, GIS professionals are also looking at whether or not gene-environment interactions has a strong impact upon the mental well-being of an individual.
+But apart from this, GIS professionals are also looking at whether or not gene-environment interactions have a strong impact on the mental well-being of an individual.
 This is also known specifically as the “nature-nurture” issue, and GIS would be used to help determine the locations upon which to focus on first to examine this; as well as providing the means to conduct complex data analysis.